Laplacian paths in complex networks: information core emerges from entropic transitions: Conclusions

 \section{Conclusions}

 Understanding the interrelation of the interspersed structure of physical systems and the scaling laws governing it ({\em }i.e., the problem of pattern and scale) represents a fundamental problem in modern physics \cite{Wilson1979, Levin1992}.
-To this aim, the statistical physics of phase transitions and, in particular, the renormalization group have been one of the significant developments in contemporary statistical mechanics \cite{Binney, Amit, Kardar}.
+To this aim, the statistical physics of phase transitions and, in particular, the RG have been one of the significant developments in contemporary statistical mechanics \cite{Binney, Amit, Kardar}.
 Their application to diverse dynamical processes operating on top of regular spatial structures (i.e., lattices) allows the introduction of the idea of \emph{universality} and the classification of models (otherwise presumed faraway) within a small number of universality classes.
-Examples run, from ferromagnetic systems \cite{Kadanoff1966} to percolation \cite{Harris1975}, to polymers, and to particle physics \cite{DeGennes1979}.
-More recently, groundbreaking applications have also deepened in many complex biological problems illuminating the collective behavior of neurons in the mouse hippocampus \cite{meshulam2019}, or in understanding dynamical couplings in natural swarms \cite{Cavagna2019}.